django/django/docs/message-standards.rst

 Sent when the WebSocket is closed by either the client or the server.

-Contains the same keys as WebSocket Connection, including send_channel, though nothing should be sent on it.
+Contains the same keys as WebSocket Connection, including reply_channel, though nothing should be sent on it.